bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/service.md

 Returns one of Continuing, Pausing, Paused, Running, Starting, Stopping, Stopped, Unknown.
 The service name must be passed between double quotes (e.g. "BESClient").
 On Debian, Raspbian, Ubuntu, AIX, HP-UX and Solaris, the inspector only works for BigFix services.
 The BigFix service names are: BESClient, BESExplorer, BESFillDB, BESGatherDB, BESPluginPortal, BESRelay, BESRootServer, BESWebReportsServer and BESWebUI.

+# target of &lt;service&gt; : string

+Returns all the targets list of systemd services.
+Note: For SystemV services, use the `runlevel` property.

+{% qna %}
+Q: target of service "postfix"
+A: multi-user.target
+{% endqna %}

 # version of &lt;service&gt; : version